The man at the helm of an international insurance business has warned traditional brokers that their days may be numbered.

 “If you look at a smaller premium, SME-type business, it will be very soon – if we are not there now – where you can do that online.”

-Williams, who began his career as a broker in Melbourne and now heads up international firm Tokio Marine HCC, said that SME businesses present a specific challenge for the broker market.
+Williams, who began his career as a broker in Melbourne, Australia, and now heads up international firm Tokio Marine HCC, said that SME businesses present a specific challenge for the broker market.

 “Smaller firms will soon turn online for their insurance needs, rather than relying on a broker to put a program together,” he said.
-“Multi-national firms, or those with niche risk profiles, will still require a broker to assist but they will need to develop post-transactional duties.”
+“Multi-national firms, or those with niche risk profiles, will still require a broker to assist but they will need to develop past transactional duties.”

 Williams noted that brokers of the future will edge more towards “a consulting position” helping clients manage risk, as well as place insurance.